rehman-00001/androidifier/README.md

 # androidifier
-⚡ Convert any web page into an android application in a couple of minutes ⚡
+⚡ Convert any web page into an android application in minutes ⚡

 Inspired by this project: [Nativefier](https://github.com/jiahaog/nativefier)